rdov/rdov.github.io/rdov_whitepaper.md

 ### Economics of Open Source

 Open Source is a term used for a project which has explicitly forbidden legal monopoly.
 The economic term for this is "the commons", because the project details are available to the general public like a common area.
-Yes, these are the same commons infamously subject to "[the tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons)".
-Unlike physical commons, however, intellectual commons are not a limited resource.
-This makes intellectual commons more heroic than tragic.
+Yes, these are the same infamously subject to "[the tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons)".
+Unlike physical commons, however, intellectual ones are not a limited resource.
+This may make intellectual commons more heroic than tragic.

 Open projects can be read, used, and expanded on by anyone.
 This obviously is the best deal for users, who get access to the invention for the lowest possible price.
 In the case of open source ideas, like software or media, the price is usually zero.
 On the other hand, this minimal price underscores a deep problem for the inventors and contributing developers of the project.
 How can they recoup the cost of their contributions?
 Why should they contribute at all?

 It is hard for developers to profit selling copies of their open project.
 Because the details are by definition commonly available, any demand in the market is already being met with the cost of a download or more generally are forced down toward cost of reproduction.

 Some direct application of open projects is done through foundations, such as The Linux Foundation, where stakeholders come together to fund investment in a commonly used capital good.
-This is only possible, however, when well organized, well funded organizations realize their shared need and willingly collaborate over long periods of time to reap the benefits of economies of scale.
+This is only possible, however, when well organized and funded organizations realize their shared need and willingly collaborate over long periods of time.
 Needless to say, this is often difficult to arrange in practice.

 Probably the most common direct application of open source projects is as a "pet."
 This is when a single dominant party develops the open project as part of the ecosystem they promote.
 For example, Google open sourced the Android operating system so that retail products like phones as well as the software apps could be made more cheaply and easily.
 The Google corporation benefits in many ways from this open platform, and so is willing to contribute the required resources to develop and maintain it.

 Indirect applications of an open project often use alternative skill sets.
 Support and operations are specialized disciplines of their own, which developers have no advantage in.
 Today, this is usually compensated for by a developer joining forces with complementary labor through the organizational paradigm of a corporation.
-Alternately, the developer can seek corporate sponsorship or simply sit by as a corporation takes over the product or service market related to their invention.
+Alternately, the developer can seek a less involved form of corporate sponsorship or simply sit by as a corporation takes over the product or service market related to their invention.
 Again, the required economies of scale are significant, resulting in a high barrier to entry, and an anti-competitive environment.

 To understand how to monetize open source projects, one must first understand their nature.
 Many open projects fit into the economic category of a capital good.
 That is to say it is primarily useful for producing other things.
 While there are some examples of projects that are consumer facing, open source is uniquely suited to use as capital in large operations where standardization reaps benefit in economies of scale.
 Consumers often want variety, which closed source does just fine at.
 Enterprises want consistency and reliability, which open source is superior at.